alexanderflorean/BSc-JavSoCoClassifier/bullet_points/design.md

   * short text on how they are relevant to the work.
   * How they are used to guide the work
   * RQ's
-    1. Is it possible to map architectural concerns through machine learning?
+    * RQ 1.
+Is it possible to map architectural concerns through machine learning?
-    2. Which input is most suitable for creating a classifier?
+    * RQ 2.
+Which input is most suitable for creating a classifier?
-    3. How large dataset is needed to create a satisfactory classifier?
+    * RQ 3.
+How large dataset is needed to create a satisfactory classifier?
-    4. Which of the chosen classifiers is the best one for the task?
+    * RQ 4.
+Which of the chosen classifiers is the best one for the task?

 * RQ:1 (subsection)
-  1. Is it possible to map architectural concerns through machine learning?
+  * (1) Is it possible to map architectural concerns through machine learning?
       * Answ: This will be answered by implementing the model

 * RQ:2 (subsection)
-  2. Which input is most suitable for creating a classifier?
+  * (2) Which input is most suitable for creating a classifier?
     * Answ: Will experiment with different input by:
         * Keep train size and other parameters static, change only pre-processing settings
         * compare the different metrics to extract conclusions.
           * Metrics: accuracy, precision, recall, f1-score, prediction probability
         * To find the best input, take the methods from above and,
           * compare the inputs against each other.
         * Will also look at feature representation:
-          * This is done by comparing the Tf-idf against Bag of words against each other.
+          * This is done by comparing the Tf-idf against Bag of words
+            against each other.

 * RQ 3 (subsection)
-  3. How large dataset is needed to create a satisfactory classifier?
+  * (3) How large dataset is needed to create a satisfactory classifier?
-    * Answ: We will look at how the metics changes in two cases:
+    * Answ: We will look at how the metics changes in two cases
       * Keep all parameters static except percentage/quantity size
         * When we vary the percentage size of the training data
           * Motivate, why is it relevant to look at the percentage?
         * When we vary the quantity of training files for the dataset
           * Motivate, why is it relevant to look at the number of files?

 * RQ 4 (subsection)
-  4. Which of the chosen classifiers is the best one for the task?
+  * (4) Which of the chosen classifiers is the best one for the task?
       * what hyperparameters, limitations (not changing hyperparameters throughout the experiment)
       * Overall look at previous tests
       * Comparision between metrics, F1 score, accuracy, prediction probabilites.